How to Plait Your Own Hair: Step-by-Step Guide for Beginners

 For French/Dutch braids:

-• French: Add hair to each section before crossing over the middle.
+- Add hair to each section before crossing over the centre.

-• Dutch: Add hair, but cross under instead of over for a raised look.
+- Add hair and cross under rather than over for a lifted look.

-When you reach the bottom, use a hair tie to keep the plait in place.
-For a more polished look, wrap a small strand of hair around the tie and pin it.
+When you reach the end, secure the plait with a hair tie.
+For a polished look, wrap a small piece of hair around the tie and pin it.

-Look in the mirror and gently pull at sections to make the braid fuller or neater.
-Use bobby pins for any loose strands.
+Look in the mirror and gently tug at sections of the braid to fill it out or make it more tidy.
+Use bobby pins to tidy up any stray hair.

-Imagine you want a simple braid for school.
-You start by brushing your hair, then split it into three sections.
-You cross the right over the middle, then the left over the new middle, repeating until you reach the end.
+Suppose you want a simple braid for school.
+You brush your hair, and then you divide your hair into three sections.
+Cross the right over the middle.
+Cross the left over the new middle.
+Repeat until you reach the end.

-You tie it off, check in the mirror, and adjust any uneven sections.
+You tie it off, check it in the mirror and even out any uneven bits.

 Common Mistakes And How To Avoid Them